 4.3.
 Remarkable and deep-rooted social problems in historical background land-occupations.
 This village emerged in the 1980s as an occupation by needy immigrants from the Brazilian Northeast region seeking job opportunities.
 The houses in Vila do Sahy are simple and located close to very steep slopes (Figure 8).
 Residents work mainly in condominiums, luxury houses, and high-end hotels in the region.
-The occupation is irregular because it is located within an environmental protection area.
-This village is a "frozen" area, i.e., where new land-occupations are prohibited.
-The freezing took place in 2009.
-However, expansion of the area (village) continues even today.

-One of the major and most serious problems in Brazil is the irregular and illegal landoccupation of hazard areas.
+One of the major and most serious problems in Brazil is the irregular and illegal land-occupation of hazard areas.
 This problem requires the analyses of different factors, including the vulnerability of several types associated with the populations that occupy these spaces.